 Myth #3: I get paid faster

 We often hear from sellers that they like accepting cash or checks because they feel it gives them more control over when they get paid.
-Depositing cash or checks happens on their schedule, so they can better control their cash flow.
+Transferring cash or checks happens on their schedule, so they can better control their cash flow.

 What many business owners forget to factor in is the time it takes to visit the bank or schedule pickups, and for the funds to clear.
 Checks, in particular, can take several business days to clear, holding up your cash flow for a week or more.